What is required to get a new remote control?

 Next, I need to know which make and model of alarm remote you require.

-If you already know which one you need then fill in the contact form.
+If you already know which one you need simply fill in the contact form.
 I’ll respond with an email including payment instructions.

-If it is not one of the remote controls that I have listed then the best I can do is remove your alarm or supply you with a new one.
+If it is not one of the remote controls that I have listed, the best I can do is remove your alarm or supply you with a new one.

 This service is only available in the Wellington region,